-This book is dedicated to the hard-working law firm associates who strive to master a complex and challenging craft.
-They work long hours for demanding clients, both inside and outside their firms.
-They graduated into an uncertain economy, in a profession with high billable hours but low client loyalty.
-Controlling their own book of business is the only professional safety net that exists.
+This book is dedicated to the hard-working lawyers who strive to master a complex and challenging craft.
+They work long hours for demanding clients.
+They toil in a profession with high billable hours but low client and firm loyalty.